WalletScrutiny/WalletScrutinyCom/_android/com.bitcoininc.bitcoinpay.md

   allows any waiter, point of sale or employee to accept BTC for the business without having access to those funds

+implying a common provider with
+{% include walletLink.html wallet='android/com.airbitz' verdict='true' %}
-implying a common provider with [AIRBITZ](/airbitz/) in a way asking to enter Airbitz credentials in this wallet???
+in a way asking to enter
+Airbitz credentials in this wallet???

 At the risk of being paranoid this smells too much like a scam with zero